How to spend one week in Guatemala

-We started our trip in the most beautiful city in Guatemala.
-It is also one of the most photogenic places I’ve ever been to!
+From Guatemala City we immediately continued on to Antigua.
+So we started our one week trip in the most beautiful city in Guatemala.
+It is one of the most photogenic places I’ve ever been to!
 It isn’t that big, but I could spend weeks exploring the little streets and enjoying the great vibes of this old colonial town.
 There are so many old ruins and beautiful buildings that you’ll want to stop on every corner.
 From Antigua you can also climb the Acatenango Volcano, which takes 2 days.
-If you don’t feel like climbing a volcano Antigua has plenty to offer itself.
+This is something you must absolutely do if you have the time.
+However, if you don’t feel like climbing a volcano Antigua has plenty to offer itself.
 Besides all the beautiful churches and ruins it has some of the best restaurants and an amazing craft market.

 The famous lake is more than worth a visit.
 It is surrounded by 12 volcanos and lots of little towns to visit around the lake.
 Definitely take a few days to explore them all!
 You’ll arrive in Panajachal where you can take the boat to the other towns.
 Most people stay in San Pedro la Laguna.
 This is the party destination with lots of backpackers.
 San Pedro also has a volcano you can hike up!
 If you’re looking for a more quiet place to stay head to Santa Cruz or San Marcos.
 Here you’ll find more of a ‘yoga/hippie’ vibe.
 We stayed in the little town of San Marcos.
 There is a very nice backpacker hostel called ‘hostel del Lago’.
 It has a yoga deck overlooking the lake, good food and it’s gorgeous location on the waterfront makes it a great place to relax.